nomeata/haskell-for-readers/haskell-for-readers.md

 ```
 many_fs x = f5 (f4 (f3 (f2 (f1 x))))
 ```
-This function really is just the composition of a bunch of function.
+This function really is just the composition of a bunch of functions.
 So an idiomatic way of writing it would be
 ```
 many_fs  = f5 . f4 . f3 . f2 . f1
 ```
 where again, the actual value is no longer the emphasis, but rather the functions.

-The value `x` is sometimes called the point (as in geometry), and this style of programming is called *points-free* (or sometimes *pointless*).
+The value `x` is sometimes called the point (as in geometry), and this style of programming is called *point-free* (or sometimes *pointless*).

 Laziness ★